 Finding these types of benefit firms requires a subtle telephone or in-person approach.
 In all likelihood, large consultancies with a national reach will have dedicated Medicare agents in house or a team to which they outsource business.
 There's always a chance you could become an outlet for a larger brokerage business, but finding local family-owned agencies should present better opportunities.
 Typically, these smaller agencies have a few people juggling many responsibilities, so Medicare policies may be a line they're willing to farm out.

 The ideal Medicare lead-generating system would walk hot prospects right to your office doorstep.
-We're not sure that option exists right now, but live-transfer lead providers do the next best thing.
-Live-transfer prospects have shown real-time interest in Medicare policies.
+We're not sure that option exists right now, but real-time lead providers do the next best thing.
+Real-time prospects have shown real-time interest in Medicare policies.
 At that point, a representative of the lead provider contacts the prospect immediately.
 The potential customer can then choose to talk to a Medicare agent at that very moment.

-You have two significant advantages when talking to a live-transfer lead.
+You have two significant advantages when talking to a real-time lead.
 Primarily, they have no objection to discussing Medicare policy options at that point, since that's the reason for the search in the first place.
 Secondly, when prospects agree to speak to an agent immediately, the odds of a sale increase dramatically.
 Wait 24 hours or more, and your chances of closing the deal become considerably slimmer.

 You can put all these practices into play, and some will take longer to bear fruit than others.
-While you're waiting for some of them to develop leads for you, Nectar can supply you with high-quality, live-transfer Medicare leads to keep the pipeline full and the revenue flowing.
+While you're waiting for some of them to develop leads for you, Nectar can supply you with high-quality, to keep the pipeline full and the revenue flowing.
 Our proprietary algorithms help weed out the nibblers and put a few solid customers in your book.
 Contact us today for more information.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.